Best Colleges for History Majors

 • Public History/ Public Service

 For students looking for the next step in their history studies, there is an option to enroll in a Coterminal Master’s while completing an undergraduate history major.
-Students are able to apply in their junior year, but most end up applying in their senior year and finish off the graduate portion of their degree in their fifth year.
+Students can apply in their junior year, but most end up applying in their senior year and finish off the graduate portion of their degree in their fifth year.

 University of Chicago